2.12. Provisions, Contingent Liabilities & Contingent Assets

 Inter segment Transfer

-Segment revenue resulting from transactions with other business segments is accounted for on basis of transfer price agreed between the segments.
+Segment revenue resulting from transactions with other business segments is accounted for on the basis of transfer price agreed between the segments.
 Transfer prices between operating segments are on arm's length basis in a manner similar to transactions with third parties.

 Segment Revenue & Results